 Together, the following documents demonstrate Cerro Coso's commitment to ongoing self-reflective dialogue about the linkages among the College's mission, master educational vision, strategic direction, individual department and unit goals, community needs, and student success as reflected in learning achievement data, SLO assessment, and program review.

-Contains: 2012 Self Evaluation of Educational Quality and Institutional Effectiveness, Commission Action Letter, External Evaluation Team Report.
+Contains: 2012 Self Evaluation of Educational Quality and Institutional Effectiveness, 2013 Follow-Up Report, 2012 Follow-Up Report, 2015 Midterm Report, Commission action letters, 2012 External Evaluation Team Report.

 At Cerro Coso, multiple planning efforts are underway at a variety of institutional levels.
 The college mission drives the revision of the strategic plan once every three years.
-Instructional departments and operational units write annual unit plans which lead to section, division, and resource support plans--and ultimately to a yearly update of the College's student success plan and budget.
+Instructional departments and operational units write annual unit plans which lead to section, division, and resource support plans--and ultimately to a yearly budget.
 The College submits special reports for state and federal agencies.
-And it also prepares a variety of documents for internal and external constituents, such as the Participatory Governance Manual and the annual Community Report.
+And it prepares a variety of documents for internal and external constituents, such as the Participatory Governance Model and the annual Community Report.

 Contains: Assessment Handbook; Planning Cycles; Tools, Resources, and Results.

 Cerro Coso Community College employs Program Review as a major component of college planning for the improvement of student achievement.
-Program Reviews are conducted once every six years for instructional programs, student services programs, and programs in administrative services.
-In addition to degrees and certificates, instructional program reviews are also completed for basic skills, the Cerro Coso Local General Education pattern, the honors program, and departments and units like the Library and the Learning Assistance Center.
+Program Reviews are conducted once every five years for instructional programs, student services programs, and programs in administrative services.
+In addition to degrees and certificates, instructional program reviews are also completed for basic skills, the Cerro Coso local general education pattern, the honors program, and departments and learning support units like the library and the Learning Assistance Center.

 The goal of this initiative is to help advance colleges’ institutional effectiveness and in the process, significantly reduce the number of accreditation sanctions and audit issues, and most importantly, enhance the system’s ability to effectively serve students.
 An important focus of the grant is to draw on the exceptional expertise and innovation from within the system in advancing best practices and avoiding potential pitfalls.